chris01b/GPT-4o-oIP/README.md

 ## [PrivateDial](src/privatedial)

 PrivateDial is a suite of [Asterisk configuration files](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Configuration+Files).
-This configuration is tailored to residential use cases, supporting the capabilities of mobile smart phones, that is, voice, video, instant messaging or SMS, and voice mail delivered by email.
+This configuration is tailored to residential use cases, supporting the capabilities of mobile smart phones, that is, voice, video, and voice mail delivered by email.

 It uses the [PJSIP](https://www.pjsip.org/) [channel driver](https://wiki.asterisk.org/wiki/display/AST/Configuring+res_pjsip) and therefore natively support simultaneous connection of several soft-phones to each user account/endpoint.